Film Production BA (Hons)Study level: Undergraduate

 You can view our full list of country specific entry requirements on our Entry requirements page.

 Alternatively, visit our International hub for further advice and guidance on finding in-country agents and representatives, joining our in-country events and how to apply.

 If you do not have the typical entry requirements, you may want to consider studying this course with an international foundation year.
 Upon successful completion our International Foundation Year - Art, Design and Media will provide you with the knowledge and skills you need to progress onto this undergraduate degree.

-You may be required to attend a portfolio showcase, activity session or audition or submit a portfolio via email (as is appropriate to your course), either virtually or face to face, as is practical to arrange.
+You will be required to attend a portfolio showcase, activity session or audition or submit a portfolio via email (as is appropriate to your course), either virtually or face to face, as is practical to arrange.
 Invites to send in your portfolio or attend these sessions will be sent directly to your contact email.